thephpleague/url/4.0/components/host.md

 > You **must** remove any ZoneID attached to an outgoing URI, as it has only local significance at the sending host.

 To fullfill this requirement, the `Host::withoutZoneIdentifier` method is provided.
-The method takes not parameter and return a new host instance without its zone identifier, if the host was an IPv6 with a zone identifier.
-Otherwise the current instance is returned unchanged.
+The method takes not parameter and return a new host instance without its zone identifier.
+If the host has not zone identifier, the current instance is returned unchanged.

 ~~~php
 use League\Uri\Host;